Pop quiz – your systems are down, what do you do?

 Where do you start?

 The first step is to pinpoint which processes, information, and intellectual property your company cannot operate without, in both the long- and short-term.
 This is going to differ from business to business so a generic plan isn’t going to cut it in most cases.
 Once you know what you can’t live without, you can formulate a strategy that will allow you to reclaim your data in order of importance.
+Consider systems such as your hardware, service connectivity, software applications, data and restoration, and backup power supply.

 A detailed step-by-step plan of exactly who is going to do what and where may feel like overkill, but the more detailed your disaster recovery plan is, the easier it will be to follow under potentially stressful circumstances.
 It should be clear enough that, if the designated person for the task is unavailable, any other appropriate person can step in and follow the processes.